Timnitt/Superstore-Analysis/README.md

 ## About this project

-Built as a portfolio project to demonstrate an end-to-end data analytics workflow — from raw data to business recommendations — using industry-standard tools.
+Built as a portfolio project to demonstrate an end-to-end data analytics workflow — from raw data to business recommendations- using industry-standard tools.

 **Contact:** Timnit Gebregergis · https://www.linkedin.com/in/timnitgebregergis/ · timnitgebregergis@gmail.com